 - Stomach sleepers require lower loft (almost flat) so that your neck doesn’t get curved.

-- Side sleepers need more contouring from the base of the neck to the ear (slightly heightened)
+- The side sleeping position need more contouring from the base of the neck to the ear (slightly heightened)

 - Back sleepers require medium loft with contouring toward the spine.

 As for types, Memory foam works wonders when it comes to pressure relief but if you prefer natural materials go for latex or down (if you are not allergic).

 If you ever suffered from migraines, you know how bad it can get.
 Not only that it can up to 72 hours, but it can severely impact your ability to perform even the simplest tasks.
 It’s caused by a spasm of the main artery that supplies the brain with blood.
 When it contracts, it causes this familiar pain, pulsing, and nausea.

 One of indirect migraine causes is incorrect sleeping posture.
 You can easily correct this with a proper pillow to align your spine and neck naturally and to prevent any further nerve irritation.

 Recommendations: The best pillows for migraines will include memory foam, latex or buckwheat pillow with good cooling properties that keeps your spine and neck naturally aligned.
 These are coincidentally some of the best pillows for neck pain and back sleepers as well.

 Pillows designed to help with obstructive sleep apnea force you to sleep on your side or stomach while providing enough head and neck support.
 As some of you may already know, sleeping on your back is not recommended for this condition as it can increase the number and occurrence of apnea episodes.
 If you have OSA, you may want to consider this alternative pillow.

 We recommend: EnduriMed CPAP Pillow

 With memory foam construction it allows fantastic contouring while its indentations and shape allow for CPAP machines to remain in place without discomfort.